 2. Automation Tasks Are Not Running Despite an Active Sender Profile

-This usually happens due to a mismatch between the Sender’s Schedule and the Automation Schedule.
+This usually happens because of a mismatch between the Sender’s Schedule and the Automation Schedule.

-✅ Solution: Verify that both schedules have the same timezone and active time range.
+✅ Solution: Verify that both schedules have the same time zone and active time range.
+Alternatively, toggle on the use of the Sender’s Schedule in the Automation configuration.

 If the issue persists, contact our Support Team via chat or email for assistance.